 309. History of Western Philosophy: Ancient and Medieval (W)(H)(G) (3 sem. hrs.).
 Origin and development of philosophical thought in the classical world, mutual influence of Christianity and classical thought and the philosophical developments of the Middle Ages.
-Prerequisites: Open to juniors and seniors; COM 100; WRI 101.
-(Fall of even-odd years)
+Prerequisites: Open to juniors and seniors.
+(Fall, even-odd years)

 310. History of Western Philosophy: Modern (W)(H)(G) (3 sem. hrs.).
 Philosophical developments from Renaissance to present, with attention to interrelations of science, religion and philosophy.
-Prerequisites: Open to juniors and seniors; COM 100; WRI 101.
-(Spring of even-odd years)
+Prerequisites: Open to juniors and seniors.
+(Spring, even-odd years)

 317. Philosophy of Religion (W)(H)(G) (3 sem. hrs.).
 Study of basic issues in philosophy of religion, such as faith and reason, as seen from different viewpoints such as existentialism, naturalism, rationalism and scholasticism.
 Prerequisite: One course in philosophy or permission of instructor.
-(Fall of odd-even years)
+(Fall, odd-even years)

 380. Symbolic Logic (3 sem. hrs.).
 This course in contemporary deductive logic covers the propositional and first order predicate calculus.
 Translation and proofs of arguments encountered in natural language are emphasized.
 The concepts of completeness and soundness, as well as other central theorems in metalogic, will be introduced.
 Familiarity with a formal notational system such as mathematics, music, or a foreign language is desirable.
-(Spring of odd-even years)
+(Spring, odd-even years)

 385. Scientific Revolutions (3 sem. hrs.).
 This course in the philosophy of science covers a selection of philosophical issues in science such as the nature of scientific inquiry, the fact-theory distinction, induction, confirmation paradoxes, the model-theoretic perspective in the social sciences, reductionism, the nature of quantum reality, and the relativist controversy.
 Also included are such topical issues as the rise of pseudoscience, creationism, genetic engineering, basic versus applied research, and ethics in science and technology.
-(Spring of even-odd years)
+(Spring, even-odd years)